JuanIgnacioPal/analisis-mercado-seguros-vida-chile/README_ENG.md

 Its purpose is to demonstrate the ability to:

-- Transform raw regulatory data into analysis-ready datasets
+- Transform structured insurance data into analysis-ready datasets
 - Detect and validate potential data-quality issues
 - Use SQL to explore, validate, and analyze market information
 - Define business-oriented KPIs